hyperledger/bevel/docs/source/developer/corda-ent-helmcharts.md

   - pvc.yaml:
       This yaml is used to create persistent volumes claim for the Mongodb deployment.A persistentVolumeClaim volume is used to mount a PersistentVolume into a Pod.
 	  PersistentVolumes provide a way for users to 'claim' durable storage  without having the information details of the particular cloud enviornment.
-	  This file creates mongodb-pvc for , the volume claim for mongodb.
+	  This file creates mongodb-pvc for, the volume claim for mongodb.

 #### Chart.yaml
-- This file contains the information about the chart such as apiversion, appversion ,name etc.
+- This file contains the information about the chart such as apiversion, appversion, name etc.
 #### values.yaml
 - This file contains the default configuration values for the chart.